neo-project/docs/en-us/node/cli/2.9.2/api/getaccountstate.md

 # getaccountstate Method

-Queries the account asset information, according to the account address.
+Queries global assets (NEO, GAS, and etc.) of the account, according to the account address.

 ## Parameter Description